arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_The Website resource is deleted_

-	> **Note:** Notice that the Hosting Plan resource was also deleted as it was dependant on the Website.
+	> **Note:** Notice that the Hosting Plan resource was also deleted as it was dependent on the Website.

 9. The **Remove-AzureResourceGroup** cmdlet deletes a resource group and its resources from your subscription.
 By default, **Remove-AzureResourceGroup** prompts you for confirmation.
 To suppress the prompt, use the **Force** parameter.
 Delete the resource group by using the following command.